CBD Eye Drops: Are They Safe For Your Precious Eyes?

 What the Research Says about CBD Eye Drops

 Researches and studies relating to CBD eye drops have been concluded ever since the 1970s.
-For instance, the research concluded in Halifax, Canada, in Dalhousie University, states that CBD is effective in relieving pain.
+For instance, the researchers concluded in Halifax, Canada, in Dalhousie University, states that CBD is effective in relieving pain.

 Also, a study published in the International Journal of Pharmacology and Biopharmacology in 1979 had tested the effects of CBD on 16 patients.
 They all had experienced a decrease in blood pressure and increase in heart rate, in addition to decreased intraocular pressure behind the eyes.